toidiu/raft-rs/README.md

   replicated on server (initialized to 0, increases monotonically)

 **AppendEntries**
-#### Receiver implementation:
-- [ ] Reply false if term < currentTerm (§5.1)
-- [ ] Reply false if log doesn’t contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3)
-- [ ] If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3)
-- [ ] Append any new entries not already in the log
-- [ ] If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index
-  of last new entry)
 #### Arguments:
 - [x] term leader’s term
 - [ ] leaderId so follower can redirect clients